-Whenever you are introduced to an elderly in the family, you must touch their feet to take their ashirwad (blessings).
+Whenever you are introduced to an elderly person in the family, you must touch their feet to take their ashirwad (blessings).
 If you are wearing a saree, then be careful of your pallu.
 You should tie it firmly in place with safety pins, to save yourself from the embarrassment of it falling off.

 During your griha pravesh, you will be welcomed into your new house by your mom-in-law, with an aarti.
 You will have to enter the house with your right foot first.
 Remember, this is an important part of the custom.
-Whether you are stepping in a tray of kumkum (vermillion) or toppling the kalash (pot) filled with rice, right foot comes first.
+Whether you are stepping in a tray of kumkum (vermillion) or toppling the kalash (pot) filled with rice, the right foot comes first.

-Also, if you want this entire ceremony to go smoothly, take off your heels beforehand and wear some comfortable slip-ons.
+Also, if you want this entire ceremony to go smoothly, take off your heels beforehand and wear some comfortable slip-on.
 You will have to remove your footwear for these ceremonies, and you would not want to struggle with removing your sandals at the doorsteps as your mom-in-laws awaits with the puja ki thali.

 In most Indian homes, morning prayers are a daily ritual.
 Well, even if you are not too religious, you still would not want to offend your elders with your aloofness.
 So, brush your memory of a few basic aartis.
-Also, do not eat anything before the morning prayers.
-Other than this, it is generally a good idea to get up early in the morning, take a bath, and then help your mom-in-law with the day’s preparations.
+Also in few Indian homes, there is a custom of eating only after performing the morning prayers.
+Hence, check with your husband about the traditions of your new home beforehand.

-During your wedding, a bunch of people will be helping you to get dressed.
+During your wedding, a bunch of people will be helping you to get dressed up.
 But in your new house, you will be alone.
-So, learn how to drape a saree really well.
+So, learn how to drape a saree properly.
 Before you start draping your saree, always wear your sandals to determine the overall height.
 Your pleats should be neat and firmly in place.

 Maybe your in-laws would not expect you to be an expert cook, but as a part of the custom, you will be required to make one sweet dish on your first day after marriage.
 Kheer is one of the easiest desserts to make.
-All you need to do is boil milk till it becomes thick then add sugar, vermicelli and dry fruits.
-Stir it on a low temperature.
+All you need to do is boil milk till it becomes thick and then add sugar, rice and dry fruits.
+Stir it at a low temperature.

 Well, it is not necessary that your in-laws will want you to stay in the kitchen at all times.
 But, basic cooking skills will come handy to make a good impression.
 So, familiarise yourself with different vegetables, lentils and spices.
 Take a crash course in cooking with a simple dal and a couple of simple vegetables like aloo jeera, bhindi and so on.